isomerpages/pris-test/_about-us/vision-mission-and-values.md

 ### **Core Values**
 Our Captains of Lives are committed to balance the needs of secure custody and discipline, while providing opportunities for rehabilitation for inmates who are deserving and capable of rehabilitation.

-(Our Captain of Lives are committed to balance the needs of secure custody and discipline, while providing rehabilitation and reintegration opportunites for inmates.[Regina to review if we can change])

 We are guided by a set of core values -  **Synergy, Vigilance, Integrity and Care (SVIC)**.